chrysante/csp/README.md

 The setup of the RTTI-data is a bit involved, so before scaring you off, let me show you the benefits.

-### Pattern matching example
+## Pattern matching

+The central function in this library is `csp::visit`:

+    decltype(auto) visit(/* Args... */, auto&& visitor);

+`Args...` is a variable number of arguments of class types that are registered with CSP.
+The dynamic dispatch is performed based on the runtime type of the arguments.

+### Example

 Say you have a class hierarchy of animals and you want to map different kinds of animals to their habitats.
-This library allows you to use a pattern matching style `visit` expression for this task:
+`csp::visit` allows you to use a pattern matching style expression for this task:

-    #include "animals.h"
+    #include "animals.hpp"

-    std::string getHabitat(Animal const& animal) {
+    constexpr std::string_view getHabitat(Animal const& animal) {
-        return fastvis::visit(animal, fastvis::overload{
+        return csp::visit(animal, csp::overload{
             [](Mammal const&) { return "Land"; },
             [](Dolphin const&) { return "Water"; },
             [](Fish const&) { return "Water"; },